mofron/mofron-comp-loading/README.md

 loading component for mofron

-it is a component to display when loading
+it's component for display when loading

 ## Feature
  - the display position is automatically centered
- - this comp is displayed like a modal window
+ - this component is displayed like a modal window

 # Install
 ```